JohanOhlin/divingintoazure/_postsDrafts/2019-11-30-logging-to-azure-monitor-in-dotnet-core.markdown

 </tbody>
 </table>

-<p>Un-caught exceptions are not reported back to Application Insights so you need to catch and log them yourself.</p>
+Un-caught exceptions are not reported back to Application Insights so you need to catch and log them yourself.

 {% highlight csharp linenos %}
 try {